lgblgblgb/mega80/apps/README.md

 ## CPMVER.COM

-Gives information about the CP/M system and MEGA/80
+Gives information about the CP/M system and MEGA/80.

+## MEGASH.COM

+The `MEGA65 SHELL`, or `MEGASH`.

+This is the main show, allows interaction with the host system (aka the MEGA65).
+It presents a command line interface (with `#` being the prompt).

+CP/M uses its own file system, but `MEGASH` allows you to transfer files from the SD card of MEGA65 to native CP/M world, with some other functionality, like attaching/detatching CP/M disk images and such.